The Real Cost Savings of AI Receptionists (With Actual Numbers)

 That means every missed call costs you $120 in expected revenue (30% x $400).
 Four missed calls per day is $480 per day, or roughly $120,000 per year in lost revenue potential.

 Even if you cut those estimates in half to be conservative, you're still looking at $60,000 per year walking out the door because nobody picked up the phone.
+For a deeper breakdown by industry and business size, see our full analysis of how much revenue businesses lose from missed calls.

 What an AI Receptionist Costs